fuse-box/fuse-box/docs/plugins/transpilers/VuePlugin.md

 note: Overriding a plugin chain for a `.vue` block will make the `VueComponentPlugin` ignore any `lang` attribute.

+### External Files
+The `VueComponentPlugin` fully understands the `src` attribute and will handle external files just the same as inline content.

 ### Scoped Styling
 Scoped styling is fully supported by using the `scoped` attribute.
 Support for the `module` attribute will be coming soon.